Business Solutions

 Why Standard Nitrile Might Still Cause Irritation

-Many users suffer from frustrating symptoms like red, itchy, and cracked skin on their hands after a long shift.
-If you have switched to nitrile but still experience dryness, cracking, or itching on your hands, the latex isn’t the culprit; the chemical accelerators are.
-This condition is what medical professionals often refer to as a nitrile allergy or, more accurately, contact dermatitis from nitrile gloves.
+If you have switched to nitrile but still experience these symptoms after a long shift, the latex isn’t the culprit; the chemical accelerators are.
+This condition is what medical professionals often refer to as a nitrile allergy or contact dermatitis.

 Identifying the Culprit: Latex Allergy vs. Chemical Allergy